Mistralys/empyrion--game-notes/README.md

 ### Increased Teleporter range

+Teleporter Block names:

+- TeleporterBA
+- TeleporerBAT1
+- TeleporterBAEpic
+- TeleporterBAEvent
+- TeleporterCV

 1. Open the file `Content/Configuration/BlocksConfig.ecf`.
+2. Search for the teleporter entries.
+3. Look for the `RangeLY` property, add it if it does not exist.
+5. Set the value to use (I have gone as high as 9000).

+> As the comments in the file show, a value of `0` restricts teleportation to the current system.

+### Increased Warp Drive range

+1. Open the file `Content/Configuration/BlocksConfig.ecf`.
 2. Search for `RangeLY`.
 3. This will find both warp drive blocks and teleporter blocks.
 4. Adjust the value of `RangeLY`.

-> As the comments in the file show, a value of `0` restricts teleportation to the current system.